xapian/xapian-gsoc-proposal/proposal.rst

 FILLME

-**Are you applying for other projects in GSoC 2018?
+**Are you applying for other projects in GSoC this year?
 If so, with which organisation(s)?**

 ..
 We understand students sometimes want to apply to more than one org and